SMS Basilisk (1878): Design

-Basilisk was 46.4 m long overall, with a beam of 10.6 m and a draft of 3.2 to 3.4 m.
+Basilisk was 46.4 m long overall, with a beam of 10.6 m.
+The ships of the Wespe class had a draft of 3.2 to 3.4 m.
 She displaced 1098 t as designed and increasing to 1163 t at full load.
 The ship's crew consisted of 3 officers and 73 to 85 enlisted men.
-She was powered by a pair of double-expansion steam engines that drove a pair of 4-bladed screw propellers, with steam provided by four coal-fired cylindrical fire-tube boilers, which gave her a top speed of 11 kn at 800 PS.
+She was powered by a pair of double-expansion steam engines that drove a pair of 4-bladed screw propellers, with steam provided by four coal-fired cylindrical fire-tube boilers, which gave her a top speed of 11 kn at 764 PS.
 At a cruising speed of 7 kn, she could steam for 700 nmi.

 The ship was armed with one 30.5 cm MRK L/22 gun in a barbette mount that had a limited arc of traverse.
 In practice, the gun was aimed by turning the ship in the direction of fire.
 The Wespes were intended to beach themselves on the sandbars along the German coastline to serve as semi-mobile coastal artillery batteries.
 The armored barbette was protected by 203 mm of wrought iron, backed with 210 mm of teak.
 The ship was fitted with a waterline armor belt that was 102 to 203 mm thick, with the thickest section protecting the propulsion machinery spaces and ammunition magazine.
 The belt was backed with 210 mm of teak.
 An armor deck that consisted of two layers of 22 mm of iron on 28 mm of teak provided additional protection against enemy fire.